sahana2903/Advanced-C-Lab-Manual/module9.md

+## NAME: SAHANA THASNEEM S N
+## REG.NO: 2122205060225

-EXP NO:11 C PROGRAM TO DISPLAY STACK ELEMENTS USING AN ARRAY.
+# EXP NO:11 C PROGRAM TO DISPLAY STACK ELEMENTS USING AN ARRAY.

-Aim:
+# Aim:
 To write a C program to display stack elements using an array.
 Algorithm:
 1. Include Necessary Header Files